prysmaticlabs/prysm/sharding/README.md

 Part 1 of the **Sapphire Release** will focus around getting the **Ruby Release** polished enough to be live on an Ethereum testnet and manage a set of collators effectively processing collations through the **on-chain SMC**.
 This will require a lot more elaborate simulations around the safety of the randomness behind the collator assignments in the SMC.
 Futhermore we need to pass stress testing against DDoS and other sorts of byzantine attacks.
 Additionally, it will be the first release to have real users proposing collations concurrently along with collators that can accept these proposals and add their headers to the SMC.

-Part 2 of the **Sapphire Release** will focus on implementing a cross-shard transaction mechanism via two-way pegging and the receipts system (as outlined in [Beyond Phase 1](#beyond-phase-1)) and getting that functionality ready to run on a **local, private network** as an extension to the Ruby Release.
+Part 2 of the **Sapphire Release** will focus on implementing state execution and defining the State Transition Function for sharding on a local testnet (as outlined in [Beyond Phase 1](#beyond-phase-1)) as an extenstion to the Ruby Release.

 ETA: To be determined